 - Have you ever wanted to be a hero?
 Now your company gets to be one!
 Animated explainer videos often showcase a character with a problem.
 Your product or service gets to be the hero.
 The main character recognizes that your company solves their problem and–poof!–the day is saved.

-Questions To Ask Yourself Before Making an Explainer Video
+Questions To Ask Yourself Before Making a Tech Explainer Video

 While there are many obvious advantages to creating an explainer video, not every company is ready to dive headfirst into the marketing pool.
 If you are still developing your business ideas, for instance, you should wait awhile before you order an explainer video.